-2011-12 FRESHMAN SEASON: Did not play in the fall season because of an injury Went 11-6 in singles in dual matches, which included a 6-4 record in the Big Ten Received the Jerry Noyce Most Improved Player award, which was voted upon by his teammates Was 0-1 at No. 4 singles, 4-4 at No. 5 and 7-1 at No. 6 Ended the season on a five-match winning streak which included a 6-3, 6-2 win against Alejandro Espejo of Tulsa (5/11) in the NCAA tournament Only two of his matches went three sets and he was 1-1 in those matches, posting a 2-6, 6-2, 7-5 win against Drew Lied of Michigan State (3/23) Teamed with Phillip Arndt in doubles and posted a 7-10 record Duo went 3-7 in Big Ten play and was 5-5 at No. 3 doubles and 2-5 at the third position Biggest win in doubles was an 8-3 upset of Cesar Bracho and Alen Salibasic of Drake (3/9) at the Rochester Athletic Club in Rochester, Minn.
-Tandem finished the season unranked, but was ranked as high as No. 57 in late March Was also 0-1 in doubles with Eric Frueh.
+2011-12 • FRESHMAN SEASON ITA Scholar-Athlete • did not play in the fall season because of an injury • went 11-6 in singles in dual matches, which included a 6-4 record in the Big Ten • received the Jerry Noyce Most Improved Player award, which was voted upon by his teammates • was 0-1 at No. 4 singles, 4-4 at No. 5 and 7-1 at No. 6 • ended the season on a five-match winning streak which included a 6-3, 6-2 win against Alejandro Espejo of Tulsa (May 11) in the NCAA tournament • only two of his matches went three sets and he was 1-1 in those matches, posting a 2-6, 6-2, 7-5 win against Drew Lied of Michigan State (March 23) • teamed with Phillip Arndt in doubles and posted a 7-10 record • duo went 3-7 in Big Ten play and was 5-5 at No. 3 doubles and 2-5 at the third position • biggest win in doubles was an 8-3 upset of Cesar Bracho and Alen Salibasic of Drake (March 9) at the Rochester Athletic Club in Rochester, Minn. • tandem finished the season unranked, but was ranked as high as No. 57 in late March.